NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/App.rst

 	:param filename: :class:`str<NatronEngine.std::string>`
 	:rtype: :class:`bool<PySide.QtCore.bool`

 	Saves the current project under the current project name.
-Otherwise if the project has never been saved so far, this function asks the user where to save the project in GUI mode and in background mode saves the project to the file indicated by the *filename* parameter.
-In GUI mode, *filename* is disregarded.
+If the project has never been saved so far, this function e saves the project to the file indicated by the *filename* parameter.
+In GUI mode, if *filename* is empty, it asks the user where to save the project in GUI mode.

 	This function returns *True* if it saved successfully, *False* otherwise.